Ultrachess/ai-nft/README.md

 ## How to Use

-1. **Deployment**: Deploy the AI-NFT contract, providing the desired name and symbol for the NFTs.
+1. **Deployment**: Deploy your own the AI-NFT contract, providing the desired name and symbol for the NFTs.

 2. **Minting**: Call the `mintWithMetadata` function to mint a new AI-NFT.
 Provide the desired `tokenId` and all necessary metadata values.